dtch1997/orchestrate/README.md

 - Enhanced result history with full prompt storage and inspection
 - Support for input/output specifications between workflow steps
 - **NEW: Composer feature to automatically generate workflows using an LLM**
+- **NEW: Compiler to validate workflows and generate specifications**

 ## Installation